cs544-wisc/f23/p6/README.md

  |-- WMO ID: string (nullable = true)
 ```

-Now use Spark to insert the `ID` and `NAME` metadata of every station that belongs to Wisconsin `WI` (i.e. having a `STATE` of `WI`) into `weather.stations`.
+Now use Spark and Cassandra to insert the `ID` and `NAME` metadata of every station in `stations_metadata.csv` that belongs to Wisconsin `WI` (i.e. having a `STATE` of `WI`) into `weather.stations`.
 Feel free to use `.collect()` on your Spark DataFrame and loop over the results, inserting one by one.
 Please make sure to verify your Spark DataFrame before inserting metatdata to Casssandra.

 #### Q2: what is the token of the vnode that comes first after the partition for the USC00470273 sensor?

 Use `check_output` to run `nodetool ring` and print the output.
 Use
 the `token(????)` CQL function to get the token for the sensor.
 Write